 8. Waiting too long to see the house

 For the hot listings, the process is often this: The home goes live on the market mid-week and the home is open on the weekend.
 Offers get reviewed on Monday evening.
 Try to go see the home as soon as possible and make your visit memorable.
 If you miss the weekend, you’ll often be too late and they won’t accept any more offers at that point.

 9. Criticizing the house in front of the listing agent

 You want to show the agent that you are so excited about the house that you would never cancel the purchase.
 Show enthusiasm and try to make yourself memorable.
 It will help you get accepted!

 10. Working with an inexperienced or out of area agent

 I can’t stress this enough, experience and relationships are essential in getting your offer accepted.
 Listing agents want to work with agents they know and trust will get the job done.
 Plus, they want reciprocation when the situation is flipped and they’re representing a buyer on a colleague’s listing.
 If your agent is from out of the area, you won’t win if it’s close.
 If your agent is inexperienced in this market, you’ll both be learning together what it takes to win.

-11. Cancelling the purchase over something minor
+11. Canceling the purchase over something minor

 If you made it to escrow, you’ve already won the most important negotiation.
 Don’t forget that when it comes to your request for repairs.
-The inspection period is not the time to attempt to renegotiate price.
+The inspection period is not a time to attempt to renegotiate price.
 In the unlikely scenario something major comes up during inspections, you could always back out.
 But if you beat out 10 other offers, the sellers know they have backup offers and tend to have a “sold as is” mindset.
 But if you’re reasonable with your repair requests, most of the time the seller will be reasonable too.
 Stay focused on the bigger picture.
-The long term cost of cancelling outweighs the few thousand dollars in repairs.
+The long term cost of canceling outweighs the few thousand dollars in repairs.

 12. Giving up too easily